Ways of charitable giving

 For non-cash charitable contributions, you’ll need to fill out Form 8283 and may need to have your contribution appraised by a qualified appraiser to estimate the value of the deduction or provide additional documentation for certain contribution types.
 The IRS provides more detail on the types of contributions that require an appraisal.
 Where no appraisal has been carried out, the IRS can deny the deduction under some circumstances.

-Deadlines for charitable donations: The last day to make charitable donations in 2023 is December 31, 2023.
-You must make donations by midnight on December 31st in your local time zone to ensure you are earning a tax deduction in 2023.
+Deadlines for charitable donations: The last day to make charitable donations in 2024 is December 31, 2024.
+You must make donations by 11:59 PM on December 31 in your local time zone to ensure you are earning a tax deduction in 2024.

 How to maximize your charitable tax deductions